Azure-Samples/semantic-kernel-rag-chat/README.md

 Before running our updated code, we'll need to populate an Azure Cognitive Search index.

-## Populate the search index - TODO
+## Populate the search index
-In this section we create and populate an Azure Cognitive Search index with example data (i.e., Microsoft's 2022 10-K financial report). ~~This will take approximately 15 minutes to import and will use OpenAI’s embedding generation service to create embeddings for the 10-K.~~
+In this section we create and populate an Azure Cognitive Search index with example data (i.e., Microsoft's 2022 10-K financial report).
+This will take approximately 5 minutes to import.

-1. Open a terminal, change directory to this repo, and run the `importmemories` tool to populate the vector database with your data.
+1. Open a terminal, change directory to this repo, and run the `importmemories` tool to populate the search index with your data.
     > Make sure the `--collection` argument matches the `collectionName` variable in the `SearchMemoriesAsync` method above.

     > **Note:** This may take several minutes to several hours depending on the size of your data.
-This repo contains Microsoft's 2022 10-K financial report data as an example which should normally take about 15 minutes to import.
+This repo contains Microsoft's 2022 10-K financial report data as an example which should normally take about 5 minutes to import.

 	```bash
     cd /src/semantic-kernel-rag-chat
     cd src/importmemories
     dotnet run -- --memory-store-type azurecognitivesearch --memory-store-url $AZURE_COGNITIVE_SEARCH_ENDPOINT --collection ms10k --text-file ../../data/ms10k.txt
 	```
-    > When importing your own data, try to import all files at the same time using multiple `--text-file` arguments.
-    > This example leverages incremental indexes which are best constructed when all data is present.

-    > If you want to reset the memory store, TODO ~~delete and recreate the directory in step 2, or create a new directory to use.~~
+    > If you want to reset the memory store, you can delete the index from your service via the Azure portal or [the Azure Cognitive Search REST API](https://learn.microsoft.com/en-us/rest/api/searchservice/delete-index).
+The index name is the same as the `--collection` argument (e.g. `ms10k`).

 ## Run the function locally
 1. With the Azure Cognitive Search service running and populated, run your Azure Function locally by opening a terminal, changing directory to your Azure Function project (e.g., `myrepo/src/myfunc`), and starting the function by running
     ```bash
     func start
     ```
-    > Make note of the URL displayed (e.g., `http://localhost:7071/api/MyChatFunction`).
+    > Make a note of the URL displayed (e.g., `http://localhost:7071/api/MyChatFunction`).

 1. Start the test console application
    Open a second terminal and change directory to the `chatconsole` project folder (e.g., `myrepo/src/chatconsole`) and run the application using the Azure Function URL.